Beit Nir: History

-Beit Nir was established in August 1957 by members of Hashomer Hatzair on land that belonged to the depopulated Palestinian village of Kudna.
+Beit Nir was established in August 1957 by members of Hashomer Hatzair, at a site near the former depopulated Palestinian village of Kudna.
 It was named for Max Bodenheimer, a prominent German Zionist (Boden means "ground" in German and Heim means "home").

 Economy

 The kibbutz economy is based on agriculture, a soft drinks factory, and a jewelry workshop that sells its wares in Europe and the United States.
 The kibbutz merged with Gat to form the corporate entity "Ganir", which manufactures fruit juice for export and sale in Israel.
 In Israel the juice is sold under the brand name Primor (פרימור).

 The kibbutz grows wheat, watermelons and cotton, and produces olive oil.
 Beit Nir also operates a cattle ranch.

 Moshe Shek Museum

 The museum displays ceramic works and bronze sculptures by Moshe Shek (1935-2011).
 Shek, who was born in Poland, became a founding member of the kibbutz and a member of the Hashomer Hatzair organisation, and studied at the New Bezalel art school.
 His wife Shula offers guided tours of the museum.